Skip to main content

 Git for photos

-Photosphere's database is modelled after Git – a content-addressed, append-only structure built for large immutable binary files.
-Every version of every photo is tracked without duplication, and nothing is ever silently overwritten.
+Photosphere's database is modelled after Git, a content-addressed, append-only structure built for large immutable binary files.
+Once a photo or video is added it is never changed or overwritten, so your originals stay exactly as they were, forever.

 Merkle tree integrity

 Every photo gets a unique cryptographic fingerprint.
-These are combined up into a single root hash for the whole library – the same technique used by Git and Bitcoin.
+These are combined up into a single root hash for the whole library.
 If even one file changes unexpectedly, the discrepancy is detected instantly.

 CLI & scripting

-The GUI is built on top of a fully capable CLI.
-Script imports, exports, integrity checks, and database operations directly – ideal for automation, backups, and integrating Photosphere into your own tooling.
+The GUI is supported by a fully capable CLI tool.
+Automate imports, exports, backups, and integrity checks, or integrate Photosphere into your own scripts and tooling.

 Frequently asked questions